rockstor/rockstor-doc/soho.rst

 1. Right server for your needs.
 See :ref:`serverreqs` for help.
 2. At least two HDDs installed in the system.
 See :ref:`hdds` for more details.
 3. At least 2 GB of RAM.
 See :ref:`servermemory` for more information.
-4. (Optional) 8 GB USB drive if you choose to run RockStor entirely from a USB flash drive.
+4. (Optional) 8 GB USB drive if you choose to run Rockstor entirely from a USB flash drive.
 See :ref:`usboverhdd` for more information.
 5. Network cable to connect the server to your router.
-RockStor install needs connection to the internet.
+Rockstor install needs connection to the internet.
 6. CD/DVD ROM drive.
 If your server does not have an internal CD/DVD ROM, an external usb based one should work.
 7. (Optional) 1 GB USB drive if you choose to install from the USB instead of CD/DVD ROM.
-8. The RockStor ISO file, downloadable from `http://rockstor.com/downloads. <http://rockstor.com/downloads.html>`_
+8. The Rockstor ISO file, downloadable from `http://rockstor.com/downloads. <http://rockstor.com/downloads.html>`_
 9. A blank CD-R/RW to burn the ISO file to.
 This is not necessary if installing from a USB flash drive as mentioned in step 7.